 The renovated 19th century Ottoman palace on the Bosphorus has a historical architecture in harmony with luxurious details.
 The hotel has a heated outdoor pool with free parasols and sun loungers and an indoor pool.
 The seaside resort also has a garden and a large terrace with panoramic Bosphorus views.

 CVK Park Bosphorus Hotel Istanbul is just 150 meters from Taksim Square.
-With its stylish interiors, guests can benefit from 2 swimming pools and the comprehensive Safira Spa Center, which covers an area of
+With its stylish interiors, guests can benefit from 2 swimming pools and the comprehensive Safira Spa Center, which covers an area of 8,500 m².
+In addition, sauna, Turkish bath, steam room and massage facilities are available.

 The Ritz-Carlton, Istanbul, with picturesque views of the city and the Bosphorus; It is located in the heart of the city.
 Famous attractions of the old city such as Sultanahmet, Topkapi Palace, Blue Mosque and Grand Bazaar are just a 15-minute drive from this 5-star hotel.